Licensed venues that repeatedly commit serious offences can lose their liquor licence under NSW's Three Strikes scheme.

 The scheme uses a system of strikes that target licensees or managers who wilfully – and continually – breach liquor laws.
 Not all offences will result in a strike - strikes only apply to serious breaches.

-Read more information about the three strikes scheme in FS3015 Three Strikes disciplinary scheme fact sheet (PDF, 157 KB).
+For more information about how remedial action can escalate after multiple strikes, refer to the FS3015 Three Strikes disciplinary scheme fact sheet (PDF, 157 KB).

 To recognise the unique role registered clubs play in local communities, clubs that record 3 strikes don't lose their liquor licence.